-“Near Me” searches have become so common, it’s a force of habit now that we turn to our mobile devices and search for things nearby to solve our immediate needs.
-It’s both a great opportunity and a massive challenge for brands, whose job it is to ensure that local listings are complete and accurate across hundreds or even thousands of locations.
+“Near Me” searches have become commonplace.
+It’s a force of habit now that we turn to our mobile devices and search for things nearby to solve our immediate needs.
+It’s both a great opportunity and a massive challenge for brands.
+Brands must ensure local listings are complete and accurate across hundreds or even thousands of locations.

 Are your customers able to find you in their moments of need?